 Specification Feedback projects are the official mechanism for providing feedback about any HL7 specification.
-Each product family has its own feedback project.
+Each product family has its own feedback project and any specification without a product family will used a single feedback project.
 The ones currently defined are:

 This page covers three main topics: